Less Is More: From Psychology to Technical Writing

 Action-first examples invite success:

-Deploy your app in one step.
+deployDeploy your app in one step.

 White space and hierarchy help readers spot structure without thinking.

 This satisfies System 1’s craving for coherence — a story that feels right before it’s even fully understood.
+Applying DITA information typing principles in Markdown is one concrete way to build this kind of structured clarity.

 Once the reader slows down, System 2 takes over.
 This is where detail, accuracy, and logical order matter.
 Readers start asking: Why?
 What happens if I change this?